kartograph/kartograph.org/docs/kartograph.py/index.md

     kartograph -s style.css config.json -o map.svg

+In Python you need to read the stylesheet yourself and pass its content using the ``stylesheet`` attribute:

+    from kartograph import Kartograph
+    css = open('style.css').read()
+    K = Kartograph()
+    K.generate(config, outfile='map.svg', stylesheet=css)

 ### Per-layer styling

-To style a specific layer you simply set some rules for the layer id.
+To style a specific layer you simply define a rule for the layer id.

     #mylayer {
         fill: red;